Why I Don’t Recommend Vegetarian Diet for my Clients | Vegan Protein Powder | Plant-Based Diet

 Macronutrients include carbohydrates (starches, sugars, fiber), fats, and proteins.

 Vegetarian food is commonly higher in carbohydrates, relative to fats and proteins.
+This is especially true in vegan protein powders and vegan meat substitutes.

 This imbalance creates a prime feeding ground for these pathogens.